 “That version was co-produced by me, my brother Jon and Ray.
 I did the keyboard arrangements etc.

-“It was recorded at Red Bus Studios in London and subsequently released by I.R.S records Illegal label in the U.K and through C.B.S in Europe.
+“It was recorded at Red Bus Studios in London and subsequently released by I.R.S records Illegal label in the U.K. It was through C.B.S in Europe.
 Got a Job was recorded in Ray’s Hindhead studio.

 “My good but sadly departed friend Ian Harrison financed the recording session hence his name appearing on the back cover of the single and twelve inch.